esper-io/console_docs/docs/compliance-policy/frp.md

 ![Esper Get Google Account Id](./images/frp/5-factoryresetdevice.png) An unauthorized user can not get through this security feature which protects the device against unauthorized factory reset.

-If you forget your google account id or cannot use this feature and have more questions, contact us at [Esper support](support@esper.io).
+If you forget your google account id or cannot use this feature and have more questions, send us an email at ([support@esper.io](mailto:support@esper.io)).